-Economics Major, Concentration, and Minor
+Economics Majors and Minor

 The practical importance of economic theory can be demonstrated by reading any major news outlet or newspaper.
 On just about every page, economic principles are manifest — articles about consumer behavior, national health care costs, employment and international trade, crime and punishment and high finance.